Application Process for Current Stanford Graduate Students

 If admitted, you will add the Public Policy degree program via the Graduate Authorization Petition.
 For joint degree students, you will also need to submit the "Tuition Agreement for Students with Multiple Programs" in Axess.

 * Current graduate students may ask their home department to send their undergraduate and graduate transcripts and test scores directly to Public Policy by emailing email@example.com.
-(For MBA students who wish to apply, please contact Jennifer Mason at firstname.lastname@example.org to request documents to be sent.)
+(For MBA students who wish to apply, please fill out this form to request that your test scores and transcript are sent to the Public Policy program.)

 The Public Policy graduate curriculum assumes that students have completed the following: Microeconomics (Stanford equivalent: ECON 50) and either Multivariable Calculus (Stanford equivalent: MATH 51) or Calculus (Stanford equivalent: MATH 21) plus autumn bootcamp.
 While the prerequisites are not required to be completed at the time of application, they must be completed prior to matriculation.
 Students should have at least some background in economics and calculus.
 You may view the Stanford equivalents of these courses at the Explore Courses website.
 Additional information about the prerequisite courses can also be found on the application form and in the FAQ.